 Alice C. Linsley

 The word anochi is also found among peoples who migrated from the Nile westward, such as the Igbo and the Ashante.
-Among the Igbo, anochie means “a replacer” or “to replace” and among the Ashante the word ano kyi means "Ano Junior."
-In both cases, one finds the idea of succession from father to son, suggesting a royal line of descent.
-A Nigerian biblical anthropologist reports that "Anochie also means 'direct heir to a throne'."
-The biblical word "Enoch" is clearly associated with royal ascendency.
+Among the Igbo, anochie means a replacer” or “to replace” and among the Ashante the word anokyi means "Ano Junior" or the "Ano who follows his father."
+In both cases, one finds the idea of succession from father to son, suggesting a line of descent.
+A Nigerian friend reports that anochie also means "direct heir to a throne."
+The biblical word Enoch is clearly associated with royal ascendancy.

 Enoch is doubtless a cognate of anochi and therefore signifies heir to the throne.
 Analysis of the Genesis King Lists (Gen. 4 and 5) indictaes that Cain's son was Enoch because he would ascend to the throne.
 The question is whose throne?
 As it was the custom for these rulers to have two wives, there were two firstborn sons, and these were heirs to different thrones.
 The firstborn son of the half-sister wife ascended to the throne of his biological father.
 The firstborn son of the cousin/niece wife ascended to the throne of his maternal grandfather, after whom he was named.
 In other words, it appears that Cain's son by his cousin wife was the designated ruler over Enoch I's territory.